 If you can show that you have future work secured in the form of contracts or other documents, it can certainly help your application.
 It may also incentivise lenders to offer you a higher mortgage amount.
-You can use our self-employed mortgage calculator here to work out how much you can borrow based on your net profit.
+You can use our self-employed mortgage calculator to determine how much you can borrow based on your net profit.

 Using your net profit as a sole trader

 Using your net profit for a mortgage will be slightly different if you’re a sole trader.
 For instance, lenders will typically assess your last three years’ worth of accounts.
 This can either be with certified accounts or your self-assessment SA302 documents.

-If your net profit has fluctuated quite considerably each year, lenders are likely to calculate an average over the last three years.
-If you’ve recently made a loss or invested heavily in your business, it can have a negative impact on your application.
-Certain lenders won’t lend if you’ve recently made a loss when compared to previous years.
+If your net profit has fluctuated considerably each year, lenders will likely calculate an average over the last three years.
+If you’ve recently made a loss or invested heavily in your business, it can harm your application.
+Some lenders won’t lend if you’ve recently made a loss compared to previous years.

 The good news is that each lender is different and may only use your most recent income figures if they’ve increased.
 Even if you’ve made a recent loss, lenders may allow for this, especially if you’ve invested funds back into your business.
 Some lenders may even allow you to apply with accounts for just one year.

 Can a company director apply for a mortgage using net profit?

 Applying for a mortgage as a company director is slightly different from how a sole trader would apply.
-This is because you’re likely to have a limited company.
-As a result, the way you withdraw your income will be from dividends and an annual salary.
-Only some lenders will allow you to use your company’s net profit in addition to the income you’ve personally withdrawn.
+This is because you will likely have a limited company and withdraw your income from dividends and an annual salary.
+Only some lenders will allow you to use your company’s net profit and the income you’ve personally withdrawn.